 It's been said that the first person to compose a resumé was Leonardo da Vinci.
 Frankly, it's outlived its usefulness.
-In a fully wired, social, and multimedia world, where we all have interconnected supercomputers in our pockets, that black and white text summary tells a woefully one-dimensional story.
+In a fully wired, social, and multimedia world, where we all have interconnected supercomputers in our pockets, that black and white text summary tells a woefully one-dimensional, self-serving, unverified story.

 We can do better!

 Take me for example: Keith Blanchard, CEO of Teamstream.
 If you click on my Work History or my Creative Writing samples and take a look around, you can get a better sense of some of the places I've worked, the creative solutions I've implemented, and the people I've been lucky enough to work with...people we can bring to bear for you and your projects.
 You'll see videos and event photos; web and magazine writing and editing, print and digital design, eCRM strategy and editorial emails, native advertising and custom publishing.
 And you'll see how it all works together on behalf of client and publisher objectives.

 For those too busy to explore, below is a mercifully brief career synopsis:

 After running my humor magazine in college, I tried my hand at doing the same in New York.
 I wrote for National Lampoon, Details, Cosmopolitan, Bride's, Glamour, Seventeen, Mademoiselle, and dozens more.
 Writing led to editing, and a deeper understanding of how to assemble audiences, culminating in an eight-year stint at Dennis Publishing, where I launched Maxim Magazine (and Stuff its spinoff), and published my first novel, The Deed, with Simon & Schuster.
 (Yes, an actual paper book, which sounds a little crazy now.)